bdusell/jitsu/README.md

 ## Response Building ##

 Refer to the inline documentation in `Response`.
-This module gives you easy access to the response code, response headers, content type, and more.
+This module gives you easy access to the response code, response headers, content type, and so on.

 ## Application Code ##

 All of the code under `src/` is yours to modify.
 The `src/js/` and `src/css/` directories house source code for the JavaScript and stylesheets, respectively.

 The `src/app/` directory contains backend PHP code.
 It contains the following directories.